-“The overall goal stays the same, but we no longer strive for the Commanders approval.
+“The overall goal stays the same, but we no longer strive for the Commander’s approval.
 We need to find someone else to use.
-This one will give us nothing but trouble, I am sorry but I misread his mettle.”
+This one will give us nothing but trouble, I am sorry, but I misread his mettle.”

 Mesca stared past Heas into the distance.

-“Commander is that dust storm natural or being stirred up by something?”
+“Commander, is that dust storm natural or being stirred up by something?”

 The commander stared across and groaned.

-“All right it is time to test your strength, we have a fight on our hands.
+“All right, it is time to test your strength; we have a fight on our hands.
 Keep the carts moving, and get those prisoners back into their cage.
 We can’t be herding cattle and fighting.”

-Heas was removed from the cart and the walking prisoners happily re-entered as the initiates stayed behind.
-Fain jumped from his cart leaving only the drivers to take the prisoners away.
+Heas was removed from the cart, and the walking prisoners happily re-entered as the initiates stayed behind.
+Fain jumped from his cart, leaving only the drivers to take the prisoners away.

-Heas looked to his group.
+Heas looked at his group.